 (d) Failure to pay annual fees within 90 days of invoice by the Department, unless prior arrangements for payment have been approved in writing by the Department.

-(3) Reinstatement of Terminated Permit: A permit automatically terminated under 340-216-0082(2)(b)-(2)(d) may only be reinstated by the permittee by applying for a new permit, including the applicable new source permit application fees as set forth in this Division.
+(3) Reinstatement of Terminated Permit:

+(a) A permit automatically terminated under 340-216-0082(2)(b) and (2)(d) may only be reinstated by the permittee by applying for a new permit, including the applicable new source permit application fees as set forth in this Division.

+(b) A permit automatically terminated under 340-216-0082(2)(c) may be reinstated if the permittee:

+(A) submits a complete application to renew the permit before the current permit expires; and

+(B) the permittee pays a reinstatement fee, as specified in Table 2, Part 5.

 (4) Revocation: